hopsor/todomvc/README.md

 # TodoMVC

-Multi user TodoMVC implementation using React, Apollo, Graphql and Phoenix Framework websockets.
+Multi user TodoMVC implementation using React, Apollo, Graphql, Absinthe and Phoenix Framework websockets.

 To start your Phoenix server: